 - Barcelona’s cannabis clubs feel like you’re hanging out in your own living room

 If you join a cannabis social club, you can trust that your information will remain private.
-You won’t receive marked mail from the club, they won’t sell, give away or provide your information to anyone else, and the club won’t spam you with advertisements or offers.
+You won’t receive marked mail from the club, they won’t sell, give away or provide your information to anyone else, the club will not leak or otherwise make your information available to government or other authorities, and the club won’t spam you with advertisements or offers.
 Why?
 Because it’s all private, not public.

 2.)
 You Don’t “Buy” Weed from Barcelona’s Cannabis Clubs

 When you become a member of a cannabis club in Barcelona, you are essentially part of a coalition that grows and distributes marijuana among its members.
 Therefore, the marijuana that’s grown belongs to all members, including you.
 You are required to pay for your share of what it costs to grow the marijuana and pay for the building space and other facilities, utilities, etc. These costs are recouped in a number of ways, and members generally share the cost.

 This means that you’re not buying weed when you go to a smoking club.
 You’re simply acquiring your share of what you and other members have grown.
 Therefore, it is considered rude to talk about “buying weed,” and if you do so while at a club you might be corrected.
 Instead, ask how much the member share is, or how much contribution is required for X number of grams of cannabis.

 3.)
 You Need an ID and Address in Spain to Get a Membership